supaflyENJOY/DynamicsDocs/docs/Practitioners/BasicInfo.md

 - All Practitioners
     - The All Practitioners view displays all the Practitioners in the system.
 This includes Active and Inactive records.
 (This is helpful when a Practitioner stops servicing clients at your organization and their record is deactivated but later wants to continue servicing.
 You can reactivate their contact record from this view.)

+## Archive Practitioners

+When offboarding a practitioner, click "Archive Contact" so that data they collected still displays on the patient's graphs.
+The status reason of the Contact will become "Not Active" and the contact will not show on Active Contact views.

+If the practitioner did not collect any data, the contact can be deactivated through the deactivate button.